core-wg/yang-cbor/draft-veillette-core-yang-cbor-mapping-latest.md

 ## "SID" range registry  {#sid-registry}

 This document defines a registry for Structure Identifier (SID) ranges.
-This registry guaranty that each SID assigned is globally unique.
+This registry MUST guaranty that each SID assigned is globally unique.
 The registry SHALL record for each entry:

 *	The entry point of the registered SID range.